Spphire/RM-labeling-tool/README.md

 ## Instrcutions

-You can refer to [convert tool](https://github.com/HDUExia/RoboMaster-Season-2023-Rune-s-labels-Transforming-Tool) if you want to convert dataset from my project to Yolo-face format.
+~~You can refer to [convert tool](https://github.com/HDUExia/RoboMaster-Season-2023-Rune-s-labels-Transforming-Tool) if you want to convert dataset from my project to Yolo-face format.~~

+already yoloface format

 ### Moving:

+·Hold the left button of mouse and

 ·Press the WASD keys and cooperate with the mouse